m3r00t/corda/docs/source/key-concepts-financial-model.rst

 Financial Model
 ===============

-Corda provides a large standard library of data types used in financial transactions and contract state objects.
+Corda provides a large standard library of data types used in financial applications and contract state objects.
 These provide a common language for states and contracts.

 Amount